 Working entirely online, learn the basics of music theory in the context of real-world settings and projects.
 Practice the same composition exercises used by such musical giants as Wolfgang Amadeus Mozart, Ludwig van Beethoven, Johannes Brahms and Charles Ives.
-View extensive video with instructor and interact with other students via online discussions.
+View an extensive video with the instructor and interact with other students via online discussions.

 What this course covers

 Scales: key signatures, scale degrees, major and minor scales, relative and parallel keys

 Intervals: including simple and compound, melodic and harmonic, and consonant vs. dissonant

 Triads: and their inversions

 Basic harmony: including qualities of major/minor chords and of seventh chords in major/minor keys

 Putting it all together: relationships between harmony and melody, nonharmonic tones and types, cadences, musical analysis